emqx/cloud-docs/en_US/data_integration/microsoft_sql_server.md

 Ingesting MQTT data into Microsoft SQL Server works as follows:

-1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Cloud through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Cloud.
-When EMQX Cloud receives these messages, it initiates the matching process within its rules engine.
+1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Platform through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Platform.
+When EMQX Platform receives these messages, it initiates the matching process within its rules engine.
-2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Cloud.
+2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Platform.
 The rules, based on predefined criteria, determine which messages need to be routed to Microsoft SQL Server.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into SQL Server**: The rule triggers the writing of messages to Microsoft SQL Server.
 With the help of SQL templates, users can extract data from the rule processing results to construct SQL and send it to SQL Server for execution, so that specific fields of the message can be written or updated into the corresponding tables and columns of the database.
 4. **Data Storage and Utilization**: With the data now stored in Microsoft SQL Server, businesses can harness its querying power for various use cases.